intuit/oauth-rubyclient/README.md

 Issues and Contributions
 ------------------------

-Please open an `issue <https://github.com/intuit/oauth-rubyclient/issues>` on GitHub if you have a problem, suggestion, or other comment.
+Please open an [issue](https://github.com/intuit/oauth-rubyclient/issues) on GitHub if you have a problem, suggestion, or other comment.

 Pull requests are welcome and encouraged!
 Any contributions should include new or updated unit tests as necessary to maintain thorough test coverage.

 License
 -------

-intuit-oauth is provided under Apache 2.0
+Intuit-oauth Ruby gem is provided under Apache 2.0 License